richmahn/en_tn/heb/05/intro.md

 #### Special concepts in this chapter ####

 ##### High priest #####

-Jesus needed to be a high priest in order to offer his life as a sacrifice for sin.
-The high priest was normally from the tribe of Levi, but Jesus was from the ruling tribe, Judah.
-His right to be a priest came from the tradition of Melchizedek, who was a priest before the Levites came into existence.
-(See: [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/ta/man/translate/figs-explicit]])
+Only a high priest could offer sacrifices so that God could forgive sins, so Jesus had to be a high priest.
+The law of Moses commanded that the high priest be from the tribe of Levi, but Jesus was from the tribe of Judah.
+God made him a priest like the priest Melchizedek, who lived at the time of Abraham, before there was a tribe of Levi.

 #### Important figures of speech in this chapter ####

 ##### Milk and solid food #####

-This is an image used to describe maturity in Christ.
-It compares immature Christians to babies who are only able to drink milk.
-They are not mature enough to handle solid foods, which are the more complex teachings about Jesus.
-Instead, they have chosen not to grow and to remain like babies who drink only milk, the simpler and more basic teachings about Jesus.
+The writer speaks of Christians who are only able to understand simple things about Jesus as if they were babies, who drink only milk and cannot eat solid food.
 (See: [[rc://en/ta/man/translate/figs-metaphor]])

 ## Links: ##